-Figure 3: Wage-rental combinations in the 2 sectors, 2 factors of production Heckscher-Ohlin model in the capital abundant country EU.
+Figure 3 Wage-rental combinations in the two sectors, two factors of production Heckscher-Ohlin model in the capital abundant country EU

-From the price equations (1) and (2) one can derive the wage-rental combinations for both industries (see Figure 3).
-Assuming that car industry is capital intensive and the textile industry is labor intensive ($a{KC}/a{LC} > a{KT}/a{LT}$) the wage-rental curve generating zero profits in the car industry is flatter (thick line) than those in the textile industry (broken line).
+From the price Equations 1 and 2 one can derive the wage-rental combinations for both industries (see Figure 3).
+Assuming that car industry is capital intensive and the textile industry is labour intensive $(a{KC} / a{LC} > a{KT} / a{LT})$ the wage-rental curve generating zero profits in the car industry is flatter (thick line) than those in the textile industry (broken line).
 The only wage-rental combination that can simultaneously support zero profit in both industries is found at the intersection of the two zero-profit lines, in point E. This point represents the equilibrium wage and rental rates that would arise in an H-O model when the price of cars is P_C and the price of textiles is P_T .

-We assume unchanged input coefficients a{ij} .
-Then, a move from autarky (tariff-ridden scenario) to free trade raises the (relative) price of the capital intensive good (C, cars).
+We assume unchanged input coefficients a{ij} Then, a move from autarky (tariff-ridden scenario) to free trade raises the (relative) price of the capital intensive good (C, cars).
 The price increase causes an outward parallel shift in the thick zero-profit line for cars as shown in Figure 1.
-The equilibrium point will shift from E to F causing an increase in the equilibrium rental rate from r_1 to r_2 , and a decrease in the equilibrium wage rate from w_1 to w_2 .
+The equilibrium point will shift from E to F causing an increase in the equilibrium rental rate from r_1 to r_2 and a decrease in the equilibrium wage rate from w_1 to w_2 .

-This gives the Stolper-Samuelson theorem: An increase in the price of a good will cause an increase in the price of the factor used intensively in that industry and a decrease in the price of the other factor.
+This gives the Stolper-Samuelson theorem: an increase in the price of a good will cause an increase in the price of the factor used intensively in that industry and a decrease in the price of the other factor.

-For the mathematical derivation we proceed as follows: When P_C alone changes, we have by differentiating equation (1)
+For the mathematical derivation we proceed as follows: When P_c alone changes, we have by differentiating Equation 1 and by differentiating Equation 2

-$$a{KC}\frac{\partial r}{\partial P_C} + a{LC}\frac{\partial w}{\partial P_C} = 1$$ (3)
+$$a{KC} \frac{\partial r}{\partial P_C} + a{LC} \frac{\partial w}{\partial P_C} = 1$$ (3)